pedscience/clinicalsignificance/tests/testthat/_snaps/clinical_significance.md

 ---

     i The NK method requires reliability estimates for pre and post measurements.
-    * You can specify the post reliability with the "reliabilit_post" argument.
+    * You can specify the post reliability with the "reliability_post" argument.
 For now, reliability post was set to reliability pre.

 ---